Portrait of Carmen

-Portrait of Carmen is a 1968 studio album by Carmen McRae, with arrangements by Oliver Nelson, Shorty Rogers, Benny Carter and Gene Di Novi.
+Portrait of Carmen is a 1968 studio album by Carmen McRae, arranged and conducted by Oliver Nelson, Shorty Rogers, Benny Carter and Gene Di Novi and produced by Nesuhi Ertegun.
+It was released on vinyl LP on Atlantic Records.

 Reception

 The Allmusic review by Jason Ankeny awarded the album four stars and said that "Portrait of Carmen doesn't so much update the great Carmen McRae's sound and sensibility as it reflects a world that's finally caught up to her way of thinking, capitalizing on the irony and sophistication so long essential to her music to create a record that is both fiercely individual and universally accessible.
 The title's no afterthought...Portrait of Carmen captures her brilliance for posterity".